• Skip to primary navigation

 To defrost the cookies, be careful not to let condensation form on them, as the moisture will ruin them.
 You can do this by transferring the cookies to the refrigerator to defrost slowly.

-There are some recipes that skip this step entirely and simply bake the raw scoops of mixture in the oven as you would with individual meringues.
+There are some recipes that skip this step entirely and simply bake the raw scoops of the mixture in the oven as you would with individual meringues.

 Serving Suggestions